-- regulatory requirements or action by regulatory agencies or others; - adverse financial or other strategic developments at or affecting the supplier, including bankruptcy; - unexpected demand for or shortage of raw materials, medical devices or components; - · failure to comply with our quality standards which results in quality and product failures, product contamination and/or recall; - a material shortage, contamination, recall and/or restrictions on the use of certain biologically derived substances or other raw materials; - · discovery of previously unknown or undetected imperfections in raw materials, medical devices or components; and - · labor disputes or shortages, including from the effects of health emergencies and natural disasters.
+- · regulatory requirements or action by regulatory agencies or others; - adverse financial or other strategic developments at or affecting the supplier, including bankruptcy; - unexpected demand for or shortage of raw materials, medical devices or components; - · failure to comply with our quality standards which results in quality and product failures, product contamination and/or recall; - a material shortage, contamination, recall and/or restrictions on the use of certain biologically derived substances or other raw materials; - discovery of previously unknown or undetected imperfections in raw materials, medical devices or components; and - labor disputes or shortages, including from the effects of health emergencies and natural disasters.

-These events could negatively impact our ability to satisfy demand for our products or conduct clinical trials, which could have a material adverse effect on our product use and sales and our business and results of operations.
 For example, in prior years we have experienced shortages in certain components necessary for the formulation, fill and finish of certain of our products in our Puerto Rico facility.
 Further quality issues that result in unexpected additional demand for certain components may lead to shortages of required raw materials or components (such as we have experienced with EPOGEN® glass vials).
-We may experience or continue to experience these or other shortages in the future resulting in delayed shipments, supply constraints, clinical trial delays, contract disputes and/or stock-outs of our products.
+We may experience similar or other shortages in the future resulting in delayed shipments, supply constraints, clinical trial delays, contract disputes and/or stock-outs of our products.
+These or other similar events could negatively impact our ability to satisfy demand for our products or conduct clinical trials, which could have a material adverse effect on our product use and sales and our business and results of operations.